 The Hermes Experiment repertoire list is available here.

-The Hermes Experiment is generously supported by Arts Council England, Aldeburgh Music, the RVW Trust, Hinrichsen Foundation, Britten-Pears Foundation, Future of Russia Foundation, Oleg Prokofiev Trust, Future of Russia Foundation and Nicholas Boas Charitable Trust, PRS for Music Foundation and Help Musicians UK.
+The Hermes Experiment is generously supported by Arts Council England, Aldeburgh Music, the RVW Trust, Hinrichsen Foundation, Britten-Pears Foundation, Future of Russia Foundation, Oleg Prokofiev Trust, Nicholas Boas Charitable Trust, PRS for Music Foundation and Help Musicians UK.

 “It was an enormous pleasure to write for The Hermes Experiment, and to work with them: they are four immensely talented young musicians with bags of enthusiasm and energy, and an impressive commitment to the material they perform.
 I think they have a very bright future.”
 Giles Swayne

 “Unapologetically adventurous and fearless, these new kids on the block are shaking up the contemporary classical world through their lively performances and diehard commitment to new music.”
 Nonclassical

 Nonclassical (March 2017, June 2016 and 2014/15)

 Nina Brazier, director (September -December 2016)

 Cambridge Youth Music (October 2016)

 Zero Wave (2016)